 Although most microwave ovens are countertop models today, there are growing numbers of larger microwave ovens available.
 About 15% of the market is for microwave ovens.
-These ovens are large enough for cooking meals for the whole family.
+These ovens are large enough for cooking meals for the whole family, or simply a microwave you can bring everywhere.
 These are just a few facts to keep in mind when looking for an over-the-range microwave oven for your house.

 There are plenty of best microwave oven brands in the market, which allows you to pick the right model effectively.

 Because they are smaller and more powerful than regular microwave ovens, over-the-range microwave ovens are increasingly popular.
 Before you buy an over-the range microwave oven, it is important to understand the details of ventilation and installation.
 This article contains all the information that you need.

 Countertop microwave ovens offer the ideal combination of design and functionality.
 Countertop microwave ovens can borrow design ideas from mobile computers.
 Read on for the most recent information on countertop microwave ovens.

 Built-in microwave ovens can be a great way of saving space and time.
 Built-in microwave ovens are easy to conceal in a drawer or cupboard so that they are always accessible and available when you need them.
 Some of the best convection ovens are often used as built-in microwave ovens because it helps them to save money.

 Microwave carts give new meaning to the phrase "meals on wheels".
 Microwave carts are a great option for small kitchens.
 These carts allow home chefs to expand their counter space and store more without needing to remodel.
 We have listed many advantages of microwave carts in this article.

 Home and Over the Range Oven